jayventi/swath-total-protein-calc/README.md

 ##  SWATH-MS Total Protein Approach Calculator

+# THIS IS A DEVELOPMENT BRANCH NOT FOR GENERAL RELEASE
+### This branch is part of active code development probably contains bugs and or is broken
+### Use main branch

-Automates the time-consuming process of calculating label-free and standard-free protein concentration using the Total Protein Approach [(Wiśniewski, 2017)](https://doi.org/10.1016/bs.mie.2016.10.002) from SWATH-MS data.
+Automates the time-consuming process of calculating label-free and standard-free protein concentration using the Total Protein Approach [(Wiśniewski, 2017)](https://doi.org/10.1016/bs.mie.2016.10.00s2) from SWATH-MS data.

 ## Description
 This R script takes a SWATH-MS .cvs file from Spectronaut (or equivalent software) and calculates the protein concentration using the Total Protein Approach.